jbryant616/jbryant616/README.md

 - 👋 Hi, I’m James Bryant
 - 👀 I’m interested in Technology and Computer Science
+- 🌱 I have completed the [Udacity](http://udacity.com) Business Analytics Nanaodegree program
-- 🌱 I’m currently learning in the [Udacity](http://udacity.com) Business Analytics Nanaodegree program
+- 🌱 I’m currently learning in the [Udacity](http://udacity.com) Front End Web Design program
 - 💞️ I’m looking to collaborate on public projects that will help navigate GitHub more completely
 - 📫 How to reach me: I can be reached by email at jbryant616@gmail.com
 - Thank you!